jan-kaczorowski/ln-job-scraper-with-google-sheets/README_DOCKER.md

   - `3` - Hybrid
 - `--filters` - Custom filter parameters
 - `--no-active-filter` - Don't filter for active listings only
+- `--google-sheet` - Google Sheet ID to send data to (requires setup)

 ## Output

 Scraped jobs are saved as Markdown files in the `scraped_jobs` directory.

+If Google Sheets integration is enabled, data is also sent to the specified Google Sheet with columns:
+- created_at
+- job_title
+- url
+- markdown_content
+- status (always "pending")

+## Google Sheets Integration

+See [GOOGLE_SHEETS_SETUP.md](GOOGLE_SHEETS_SETUP.md) for detailed setup instructions.

 ## Troubleshooting